DenisMirandaJ/hacker-news-reign/README.md

 - The API Docs are available at /api/docs
 - The .env files are included in the repository only to aid the ease of use, I undestand is a bad practice to do so.
 - One thing I'd have liked to do would be to implement the complex tags filtering from the Algolia API, I did not have enough time this weekend.
+- An Online version of this API is available at my personal site http://www.servinges.cl/hacker-news/ because I wanted to demostrate that I have some knowledge about web servers configuration (nginx), ec2, web hosting, etc.

 ## License